Taxman123.com logo

 Tax Humor

-Save money on Taxes
+Save money on Taxes And on Energy Costs

 Reduce your tax bill

-by making energy-efficient improvements to your home.
+By making energy-efficient improvements to your home.

-It will reduce your energy costs as well.
+It will reduce your energy costs, as well.
 Take the tax credit for energy-efficient windows or doors, air conditioners or furnaces, or other energy-saving improvements on your tax returns so far it goes to 2016.

 It pays off even better than in the past.